Click to access high res version on Wikipedia. Photo by Roger Ramirez, Chariot Photo. License: Creative Commons Attribution ShareAlike 3.0.

 Dave’s Story

 He received great treatment at Boston’s Beth Israel Deaconess Medical Center: his surgeon removed the extensive mess (laparoscopically!), and the Biologic Therapy program helped him participate in a clinical trial for the powerful but severe High Dosage Interleukin-2 (HDIL-2).
 His last treatment was July 23, 2007, and by September it was clear he’d beaten the disease.
-His remaining lesions have continued to shrink.
+His remaining lesions continued to shrink for years after the treatment ended.

 Today: Advocate and Activist